 But there is a simple solution.
 Simply pour the defrosted milk into a blender and blend for about 10 or 15 seconds.
 It will be completely reconstituted.
 Check out this video and see for yourself

-We share more about stocking up, what you can freeze and can’t freeze, and many other money-saving grocery tips in:
+We share more about stocking up, what you can freeze and can’t freeze, and many other money-saving grocery tips from two of our resources: